OleksiiZhmyrov/DjangoTestManager/README.md

 DjangoTestManager
 =================

-Free and OpenSource test management software based on Django framework Currently the application is under active development.
-This file will be updates with detailed information later.
+Free and OpenSource test management software based on Django framework.

+Currently the application is under active development.
+This file will be updated with detailed information later.

 ## Requirements
 Test Manager requires the following software: